toyjack/idsfind/README.md

 ### 2.4.0

 - Add Ext.H support
-- Change to only search only deeply
+- Change to search always deeply
 - Since the json file for GlyphWiki IDS is so big, move and create another module

+Those who want to search characters in GlyphWiki by IDS, please use [gwsearch](https://github.com/kurgm/gwsearch)

 ## Install